 Recruit volunteers from your local Pickleball clubs.
 Your needs will depend upon the number of players, referees, the venue and the length of your playing day.
-Referees are a significant impact on any tournament especially since Pickleball Canada sanctioned tournaments require referees for every medal match and for every match at the National Tournament.
+Referees have a significant impact on any tournament especially since Pickleball Canada sanctioned tournaments require referees for every medal match and expects referees for every match at the National/Regional Tournaments.
 Be sure to conduct a Referee training program leading up to your tournament.
-Volunteer management can be done through a Tournament Management Software
+Volunteer management can be done through a Tournament Management Software.